freqtrade/freqtrade/docs/configuration.md

 For example, if you have 10 ETH available in your wallet on the exchange and `tradable_balance_ratio=0.5` (which is 50%), then the bot will use a maximum amount of 5 ETH for trading and considers this as available balance.
 The rest of the wallet is untouched by the trades.

 !!!
 Danger
-    This setting should **not** be used when running multiple bots on the same exchange.
+    This setting should **not** be used when running multiple bots on the same account.
 Please look at [Available Capital to the bot](#assign-available-capital) instead.

 !!!
 Warning
     The `tradable_balance_ratio` setting applies to the current balance (free balance + tied up in trades).
 Therefore, assuming the starting balance of 1000, a configuration with `tradable_balance_ratio=0.99` will not guarantee that 10 currency units will always remain available on the exchange.
 For example, the free amount may reduce to 5 units if the total balance is reduced to 500 (either by a losing streak, or by withdrawing balance).